What's a good guitar for a beginner? Will we be reading music? What should I bring to the first lesson?

 - If you foresee yourself becoming a session musician.

-- If you plan on becoming a teacher and getting a diploma – for example with the Registry of Guitar Tutors.
+- If you plan on becoming a teacher and getting a diploma.

 If you don’t fall into one of the above categories, and most people don’t, then you won’t need to read music.
 A third reason is that most music notation found online for the guitar is in tablature form.
 BUT, I will qualify all that by saying that I have started using The Guitarist’s Way books with children (along with the other methods I use) which does use standard notation.

-If however, you do want to read music, then this can be arranged as a specific and separate course that I charge at the same rates of £18/£23 per 45 minutes.
+If however, you do want to learn to read music, then this can be arranged as a specific and separate course that I charge at the same rates of £20/£25 per 45 minutes.